Arnica, common, Arnica Montana hero image

 Healing properties of Arnica montana

 As a medicinal herb, arnica can be used internally, but only if you know exactly what you are doing.
-The difference between a therapeutic dose and a toxic dose is very small.
-I therefore stick to the external uses in this vademecum, but that does not make this herb any less interesting.
-Arnica is famous for its ability to deal with bruises, strains, bruises and all the other things you can get from a fall.
-And we all take a tumble sometime.
+The difference between a therapeutic dose and a toxic dose is tiny.
+I therefore stick to the external applications in this vademecum, but that does not make this herb any less interesting.

 Magical effects of this plant